 \begin{question} Which complete hyperbolic $3$-manifolds contain a smoothly embedded closed minimal surface? \end{question}

 In the tree diagram below, green boxes represent known cases, and the red boxes represent the unknown cases for the existence problem.
-Note that for some trivial cases like $M=\BH^3$ or $M$ is a Fuchsian Schottky manifold, $M$ contains no closed minimal surface by maximum principle.
-In this paper, we answer the question by dealing with all red boxes except some special cases listed below.
+Note that for some trivial cases like $M=\BH^3$ or $M$ is a Fuchsian Schottky manifold, $M$ contains no closed minimal surface by the maximum principle.
+In this paper, we give a fairly complete answer to this question by dealing with all red boxes except some special cases listed below.

 The summary of the known cases (green boxes) is as follows: For closed hyperbolic $3$-manifolds, Almgren-Pitts min-max theory \cite{Pi} gives a positive answer.
 For noncompact hyperbolic $3$-manifolds, there are 2 cases: Finite volume, and infinite volume.
-Recently, Rosenberg et al have showed the existence of minimal surfaces in finite volume noncompact hyperbolic $3$-manifolds \cite{CHMR, HW2, CL}, and finished this case.
-Hence, the remaining case is the infinite volume hyperbolic $3$-manifolds.
+Recently, several authors proved the existence of minimal surfaces in finite volume noncompact hyperbolic $3$-manifolds \cite{CHMR, HW2, CL, So}, and finished this case.
+Hence, the only remaining case is the infinite volume hyperbolic $3$-manifolds.

 \

 \